JosephLeger/Workflow_ChIP-like/README.md

 ### Environments
 The workflow is encoded in Shell language and is supposed to be launched under a Linux environment.
-Moreover, it was written to be used on a computing cluster with tools already pre-installed in the form of modules.
+Moreover, it was written to be used on a computing cluster using **Sun Grid Engine (SGE)** with tools already pre-installed in the form of modules.
 Modules are so loaded using `module load <tool_name>` command.
 If you use manually installed environments, simply replace module loading in script section by the environment activation command.
 All script files launch tasks as **qsub** task submission.
 To successfully complete the workflow, wait for all the jobs in a step to be completed before launching the next one.

 ### Requirments